About this Document

 *are required, other fields are optional.

-- Some wizards and features shown in this guide may not be available on your system.
-Check your system license and upgrade it if necessary.
+Some wizards and features shown in this guide may not be available on your system.
+The availability of features is tied to your system license.
+Upgrade it if necessary.

-- It is necessary to reboot your appliance after completing the wizards and before continuing the post-installation configuration.
+- It is necessary to reboot your appliance after completing the setup wizards and before proceeding to the post-installation configuration.

 - Log in to your AXS Guard appliance.
 Accept the self-signed certificate.